cardinal_pythonlib/extract_text.py

 [docs]def availability_pdf() -> bool: """ Is a PDF-to-text tool available? """ pdftotext = tools["pdftotext"] if pdftotext: return True elif pdfminer: log.warning( "PDF conversion: pdftotext missing; " "using pdfminer (less efficient)" ) return True else: return False

 [docs]def gen_xml_files_from_docx(fp: BinaryIO) -> Iterator[str]: """ Generate XML files (as strings) from a DOCX file.
-Args: fp: :class:`BinaryIO` object for reading the ``.DOCX`` file Yields: the string contents of each individual XML file within the ``.DOCX`` file Raises: zipfile.BadZipFile: if the zip is unreadable (encrypted?) """ try: z = zipfile.ZipFile(fp) filelist = z.namelist() for filename in filelist: if DOCX_HEADER_FILE_REGEX.match(filename): yield z.read(filename).decode("utf8") yield z.read(DOCX_DOC_FILE) for filename in filelist: if DOCX_FOOTER_FILE_REGEX.match(filename): yield z.read(filename).decode("utf8") except zipfile.BadZipFile: # Clarify the error: raise zipfile.BadZipFile("File is not a zip file - encrypted DOCX?")
+Args: fp: :class:`BinaryIO` object for reading the ``.DOCX`` file Yields: the string contents of each individual XML file within the ``.DOCX`` file Raises: zipfile.BadZipFile: if the zip is unreadable (encrypted?) """ try: z = zipfile.ZipFile(fp) filelist = z.namelist() for filename in filelist: if DOCX_HEADER_FILE_REGEX.match(filename): yield z.read(filename).decode("utf8") for filename in filelist: if DOCX_DOCUMENT_FILE_REGEX.match(filename): yield z.read(filename).decode("utf8") for filename in filelist: if DOCX_FOOTER_FILE_REGEX.match(filename): yield z.read(filename).decode("utf8") except zipfile.BadZipFile: # Clarify the error: raise zipfile.BadZipFile("File is not a zip file - encrypted DOCX?")

 [docs]class DocxFragment(object): """ Representation of a line, or multiple lines, which may or may not need word-wrapping. """ # noinspection PyShadowingNames def __init__(self, text: str, wordwrap: bool = True) -> None: self.text = text self.wordwrap = wordwrap